 All Christian disciples have one thing in common: as they carry the gospel across the ocean and across the street, difficulties and persecution will become the norm for those who choose to follow Jesus.
 How believers respond both in the face of persecution and when God asks the seemingly impossible of us reveals everything about their level of faith and obedience.

 Some of Jesus’ instructions sound uncomfortable and are potentially dangerous.
 We may be initially encouraged by His declaration, “I am sending you out.”
 But how are we to respond when He then tells us that He is sending us out “like sheep among wolves"?
 And what do we do when He asks us to deny ourselves and take up a cross to follow Him?
 How can we embrace casual faith in light of the radical commands of Jesus which are anything but casual?
 Even when God asks us to do something that seems insane to us, we are to step out in full-fledged obedience, relying on and trusting Him.

 The adult Bible Reading Plan is listed in detail below.
 To read the daily passage, simply click on the Bible reference.

-For a printed version of the adult plans, click this link: Too Busy Not to Pray
+For a printed version of the adult plans, click this link: Insanity of Obedience

 For the Preschool & Children's Bible Reading Plan, click here.